PayFabric/APIs/PayFabric/Sections/Transactions.md

 }
 </pre>

 * `GET /payment/api/reference/{TransactionKey}?trxtype=Refund` or `POST /transaction/process` with following request will attempt to credit a transaction that has already been submitted to a payment gateway and has been settled from the bank.
-PayFabric attempts to submit a CREDIT transaction for the same exact amount as the original SALE transaction.
+PayFabric attempts to submit a Refund transaction for a previous Sale/Caputre transaction.

 ###### Request
 <pre>